ascott1/student-resources/README.md

 Student Web Design Resources
 =================

-A list of resources for students new to web design.
+An overwhelmingly large list of resources for students new to web design.

 **Along with this list, I highly recommend looking at [Dan Edwards' list of resources](https://medium.com/@de/resources-799d16952a56).**